 For nearly 40 years, Mr. Levine has represented individuals and companies in complex civil, criminal and regulatory matters.
 Mr. Levine has successfully tried numerous civil and criminal cases and appeared in federal and state courts throughout the country.
 Public companies, private companies and individuals in sensitive situations - some leading to litigation, some not - have retained Mr. Levine to analyze, solve, settle or litigate matters to resolution.

-Recognized by the New York Law Journal for his prominence and experience in litigating cases involving complex financial transactions, Mr. Levine has handled trials and arbitrations involving derivative trading practices and structured transactions for institutions such as Allied Irish Bank, Goldman Sachs, the former Republic National Bank of New York, as well as all kinds of governance and transactional disputes for hedge funds, private equity firms and venture capital funds.
+Recognized by the New York Law Journal for his prominence and experience in litigating cases involving complex financial transactions, Mr. Levine has handled trials and arbitrations involving all varieties of structured transactions for companies such as Allied Irish Bank, Travelers, Sumitomo Corp., Goldman Sachs, the former Republic National Bank of New York, as well as all kinds of governance and transactional disputes for hedge funds, private equity firms and venture capital funds.

 Some of the nation's largest law firms have retained Mr. Levine to handle professional malpractice actions and to represent the firms in partnership disputes, insurance coverage disputes and other matters arising out of the business of law firms.

 In addition, Mr. Levine has extensive experience representing clients in major government investigations conducted by federal and state grand juries, the SEC, and other regulatory agencies.